When you’ve grown this length of facial hair, you can safely say that you’re out of the stubble phase and well into “short beard territory”.

 This is definitely possible with a half-inch beard.
 For example, you could leave the long part of the beard at half an inch, with a sudden transition to stubble partway up the cheek.

-Combining it with an undercut hairstyle like this is very effective.
+Combining it with a fade hairstyle like this is very effective.
 The shorter, higher part of the beard blends seamlessly into the faded sides of the undercut.

 This style really does need the assistance of a professional.
 If you’re into it, ask your barber whether they’d be able to pull this one off for you.